-Remember when you used to ask yourself in high school, how much of all this stuff am I really going to use in the real world?
-Well, when STEM is taught effectively, it eliminates the need for that internal debate.
-Learning should come alive, be interactive, relevant, and meaningful and ultimately lead to very productive and rewarding careers in Engineering, Physical and Life Sciences, Technology and beyond.
+Remember when you used to ask yourself in high school, “How much of this stuff am I really going to use in the real world?”
+When STEM is taught effectively, it eliminates the need for that internal debate.
+Learning should come alive, be interactive, relevant, meaningful, and ultimately lead to very productive and rewarding careers in engineering, physical and life sciences, technology, and beyond.

-The most effective opportunities to make girls confident about STEM revolve around environmental factors such as the level of exposure to STEM concepts, mentorship and hands on project experiences.
+Environmental factors, such as the level of exposure to STEM concepts, mentorship, and hands on project experiences are the most effective opportunities to make girls confident about STEM.
 These are thankfully areas where parents can contribute strongly.

 STEM vs STEAM, what’s the difference?

-In the past few years, there is a new school of thought that says that Art is a critical discipline that is missing from the STEM equation.
+In the past few years, there is a new school of thought that considers art to be a critical discipline missing from the STEM equation.
 Consequently, a shift has been proposed to advance from STEM to STEAM.

 We particularly prefer this paradigm when it comes to teaching girls the principles of STEM.
-When you look around at the most innovative products in our world today, it is not hard to see design thinking at work.
+When you see the most innovative products in our world today, it is not difficult to recognize design thinking at work.
 For example, Apple products all feature a sleek but functional design.
-While it took a lot of STEM brains to create the iPhone, it took equal amounts of artistic brains to design the beautiful package that has become part of the identity of the brand.
+While it took a lot of STEM brains to create the iPhone, it took equal amounts of artistic brains to design the beautiful package that has become part of the brand’s identity.

 Why does STEM learning matter at all?

-STEM learning opens up your child’s career options whether she decides to work in STEM or not.
+STEM learning expands your child’s career options, whether she decides to pursue STEM fields or not.
 Consider these outcomes:

 - Your smart girl will be less likely to move back home after college.
-Because for every job posting for a non-STEM bachelor’s degree holder, there are 2.5 entry-level job postings for a STEM degree holder.
-The US Department of Commerce projects that by 2018, STEM occupations would have grown by 17% since 2008 compared to 9.8% for non-STEM occupations.
-This significant growth in STEM occupations equate to more career prospects for your smart girl!
+For every job posting for a non-STEM Bachelor’s degree holder, there are 2.5 entry-level job postings for a STEM degree holder.
+The US Department of Commerce projected that from 2008 to 2018, STEM occupations would grow by 17 percent compared to 9.8 percent for non-STEM occupations.
+This significant growth in STEM occupations equates to more career prospects for your smart girl!